 Table of Contents

 It would be an unforgivable omission for someone to go to Thessaloniki and not visit the White Tower.
-On its six floors, the whole history of this wonderful, but also suffering city unfolds through an elegant exhibition with modern media.
+On its six floors, this wonderful but suffering city's fascinating history unfolds through an elegant exhibition with modern media.
 When you reach the top, words are useless.
 The view is simply stunning!

 Read below about the story of the White Tower, Thessaloniki’s trademark that never fails to amaze its visitors.